LadyForest/flink-table-store-101/real-time-update/README.md

 ```bash
 docker-compose build --no-cache && docker-compose up -d --force-recreate
 ```
 This will invoke the Docker to first build a customized MySQL image which is initialized by TPC-H toolkit with 7.4G data (The whole data is generated with scale factor 10, and contains about 59 million records).
-The build phase process takes abount to 1-2 minitues (it depends).
-After the build phase, the container is started with `tpch_s10` as database name，and `lineitem` as table name，and use `LOAD DATA INFILE` to load the first two chunks.
+The build phase process takes abount to 2-3 minitues (it depends).
+After the build phase, the container is started with `tpch_s10` as database name，and `lineitem` as table name，and use `LOAD DATA INFILE` to load the data.
 You can use `docker logs ${container-id}` to track the loading progress, it takes about 15-20 minutes to finish the loading.
 - Note1：You can find container-id by command `docker ps`
 - Note2：You can enter the internal container by `docker exec -it ${container-id} bash`, and the current working directory should be `/tpch/dbgen`, use `wc -l lineitem.tbl.*` to check the the record num and compare with `lineitem` table.
 - Note3：the loading process completes when you saw the following log